A community for managing partners, GCs and compliance leads

 What harvest-now-decrypt-later means for your client relationships

 For a managing partner, the stake is the relationship.
-A client who shared an M&A negotiation strategy, an estate plan, a tax structure, or an IP filing with your firm did so on the understanding that confidentiality survives the engagement.
-The technical control that protects that promise — RSA and elliptic-curve cryptography — is the same control that will fail when a quantum computer arrives.
+A client shared an M&A strategy, an estate plan, a tax structure, or an IP filing with your firm on the understanding that confidentiality survives the engagement.
+The encryption protecting that promise — RSA and elliptic-curve cryptography — is the same encryption that will fail when a sufficiently powerful quantum computer exists.
 The relationship does not break today.
-It breaks the day a client asks what you did between 2024 and 2030 to prepare, and you have no answer.
+It breaks the day a client asks what you did about it.

 The relationship does not break today.
 It breaks the day a client asks what you did between 2024 and 2030 to prepare, and you have no answer.